MS in Molecular Pharmacology and Toxicology

 4. TOEFL Scores for International Applicants

 A minimum TOEFL (computer based) score of 213 is required.
-An IELTS score of 7 is competitive; an IBT minimum score of 100, with at least 20 in each section, is required.
+An IELTS score of 6.5 is competitive, with no less than 6 on each band score; an IBT minimum score of 90, with at least 20 in each section, is required.

 Students accepted into the USC School of Pharmacy Master of Science program are not eligible for institutional financial aid.
 Students are not permitted to be paid for working in a lab while enrolled in research or thesis units.
 During the summer, faculty advisors may provide a stipend, arranged on an individual basis.